 His father yells: “We’re insects, my friend.
 We’re parasites.
 You either accept life without papers or you might as well jump out the window.
 Get the hell out of here before I kill you.
 Damn you.
 Tell whoever sent you here your father never gave you papers.
 Go back where you came from, you animal.”

 Even crueler, Selim asks Zain which papers he wants to see: “the eviction notice?
 Or… the papers from the hospital?
 It could break any man’s heart.”

 Zain becoming desperate, cries over and over: “Who went to the hospital?”
 He knows it’s bad news.
-Bad news about Sahar.
+The bad news about Sahar.
 And, it is: “What did that motherfucker do to her?”
 “It’s over,” his mother says.
 “Sahar is gone.”
 Sahar died of a hemorrhage at the hospital door.
 The hospital refused to admit her.
 Because she had no papers.

 Zain runs out of the house with a butcher knife: “I’ll show you who’ll be gone.”
 In grief and rage, he stabs Aassad and ends up in juvenile jail.

 Zain Will Be More Than “An Insect”

 In jail for a crime of desperation and grief, the heartbroken and angry Zain hears a TV program about child abuse.
 He, like all abused kids, are at risk of being forgotten, left to fend for themselves, and robbed of a voice.
 Zain, like the film Capernaum itself, will speak out.
 He calls into the show.

 The TV announcer offers him a voice on air: “What do you want to say?”
 “I want all grown-ups to hear … I’m sick of those who can’t take care of their kids.”
 Zain gets an attorney.
 He’ll be heard.
 He has his day in court.
 He’ll be more than an insect.
 Speak for his sister who didn’t have a chance.
 Be the voice of all abused children.